 - 1. Evaluate the present and future marketing position of ABC in relation to competing professional societies. - 2.
 Determine ways to leverage the marketing budget to promote ABC. - 3.
 Review existing marketing strategies and materials of the organization, including those from standing committees such as the Graduate Studies Committee. - 4.
-Identify strategies for retaining members. - 5.
-Coordinate and maintain ABC's social media outlets to better promote ABC and build a stronger online community among members. - 6.
-Implement or spearhead at least one member-recruiting strategy annually. - 7.
+Identify strategies for attracting new members, retaining existing members, and renewing lapsed members. - 5.
+Assist the Communication and Technology Coordinator with ABC's social media outlets to promote ABC and build a strong online community among members. - 6.
+Implement or spearhead member-recruiting strategies. - 7.
 Coordinate with Regional Vice Presidents on membership-building strategies. - 8.
-Build a database of members' research and consulting areas for the website that enables workplace practitioners, as well as ABC members, to connect with researchers, teachers, and consultants in particular areas of business communication.
+Build a database of members' research and consulting areas for the website that enables workplace practitioners, as well as ABC members, to connect with researchers, instructors, and consultants in particular areas of business communication.

-Members of the Marketing and Membership Committee may include any ABC member who is interested in promoting the ABC and increasing the Association's membership.
+Members of the Marketing and Membership Committee may include any ABC member who is interested in promoting ABC and increasing membership.
 Committee members serve three-year renewable terms.

-040-011 Modern Language Association Liaison Committee
+040-011 Modern Language Association Liaison (MLA) Committee

-The Modern Language Association (MLA) Liaison Committee is responsible for:
+The MLA Liaison Committee is responsible for: